Shropshire sewage treatment works set for £22.3m upgrade

 The company said that the improvements will also mean better quality water leaving the site, a new inlet screen 'to manage incoming flows and remove large solids', advanced biological treatment and upgraded chemical dosing systems, new settlement tanks and plant, enhanced sensors to monitor water quality, and upgraded pump stations.

-Residents are invited to meet the project team from Severn Trent and contractors JN Bentley, tomorrow - Wednesday, October 1, from 3pm to 6.30pm at Blymhill Village Hall, School Lane, Blyhill, Shifnal, TF11 8LJ.
+Residents are invited to meet the project team from Severn Trent and contractors JN Bentley tomorrow (Wednesday, October 1) from 3pm to 6.30pm at Blymhill Village Hall, School Lane, Blymhill (TF11 8LJ).

 The works started in February and are due to be completed by December 2026, according to the firm.